andres-canello/AzureADAuthMethods/README.md

 ﻿# Authentication Methods API PS Module

+## NOTE: This is not an officially supported Microsoft module.
+If you are looking for a Microsoft supported module to manage authentication methods check: https://www.powershellgallery.com/packages/Microsoft.Graph.Identity.signins

-This PowerShell module simplifies managing Authentication Methods for Azure AD users.
+This is a community supported PowerShell module which simplifies managing Authentication Methods for Azure AD users.
 The module calls the Authentication Methods Graph API endpoints to perform common operations.
+Feel free to contribute.

+There are two ways to authenticate to your tenant, using a user identity or using an application identity and a certificate.
+For automation, consider using an application identity and a correctly secured certificate.
+Both ways require you to register an application on your tenant.

-To use this module, please take the following steps.
+To use this module, follow these steps on your tenant:

-Latest version: 16 November 2020

-#   Register an Azure AD application with permissions to call the API .
+## Register an Azure AD application with permissions to call the API using a user identity

 The Graph authorization model requires that an application must be consented by a user or administrator prior to accessing an organization’s data.
 1. Log into the Azure portal as a Global Administrator.